-Fee and commission income is recognized in profit or loss on an accrual basis in accordance with the terms of the relevant agreements.
+Fee and commission income is recognized in profit or loss when the corresponding services are provided in accordance with the terms of the relevant agreements.
 Fee and commission expenses relate mainly to transaction and service fees, which are expensed as the services are received.